-- Talk to this person about the medications you are taking, the type of pain relief you want during labor, and what medications you feel safe taking home with you after delivery. - · You might have to explain your experience with substance use or addiction.
-But if you feel like you're not getting the information or care that you need, tell your OB or ask to see someone else.
+- Talk to this person about the medications you are taking, the type of pain relief you want during Labor, and what medications you feel safe taking home with you after delivery. - You might have to explain this person your experience with Substance Use and Addiction.